-Many of Lefroy Brooks sinks and other porcelain wares are also manufactured by Globe Union through its subsidiary, Milim G & G Ceramics Co., Ltd. Milim is a former state-owned ceramics factory, purchased by Globe Union from the Chinese government in 2003.
+Many of Lefroy Brooks sinks and other porcelain wares are also manufactured by Globe Union through its subsidiary, Milim G & G Ceramics Co., Ltd. Milim is a former state-owned ceramics factory, purchased by Globe Union from the Red Chinese government in 2003.
 It now manufactures most of the sanitary wares sold in North America by Globe Union under the Gerber brand name.

 For English faucets actually manufactured in the U.K., see:

 Lefroy Brooks products are arranged in collections or "ranges" corresponding to historical design periods.
 In a world where one company's collection of faucets looks very much like any other company's collection of faucets, the Lefroy Brooks faucets are definitely different, incorporating, in addition to very good basic design, that little hard-to-define something that says these faucets are absolutely and unmistakably British in character and style.

 The 1900 Classic and Classic Black collections are styled to remind one of the sanitary wares available in the very late Victorian period that the British refer to as the Edwardian era (1900-1910).
-The 1910 La Chapelle collection is, according to the company, inspired by the designs of the 1910-1920 period and do look very much in the style of the English Arts & Crafts Movement, as does the 1920 Connaught collection.
+The 1910 La Chapelle collection is, according to the company, inspired by the designs of 1910-1920 and do very much have the style of the English Arts & Crafts Movement, as does the 1920 Connaught collection.

 The 1930 Mackintosh collection moves past Arts & Crafts styles to Art Nouveau design as represented by the noted Scottish architect and textile designer Charles Rennie Mackintosh.
 This movement and its Art Deco cousin lasted well into the Global War period of the 1940s and is appropriate even into the post-war reconstruction period.
 The 1950 Belle Aire faucet was obviously inspired by the hood ornaments of 1950's American automobiles.

 The XO and Kafka collections represent contemporary design since 2000.
 These are the least interesting, lacking as they do any distinctive qualities to set them apart from the contemporary faucets of half a dozen other upscale faucet companies.
 As for the post-modernist period of the 1960's through 1990s, it is completely ignored, although a lot of interesting design statements emerged from those years.